Skip to content

 Example: moving from a £300,000 to a £450,000 property

-If you owe £180,000 on a property worth £300,000, you have £120,000 of equity.
+If you owe £180,000 on a property worth £300,000, you hold £120,000 of equity.
 After selling costs of around £5,000, your deposit is £115,000.
-To buy at £450,000 you need a mortgage of £335,000 — giving you a 74% LTV, which sits within competitive rate bands.
+Buying at £450,000 then needs a mortgage of £335,000, which works out at a 74% LTV and sits within competitive rate bands.

 Costs to budget for when moving home